Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 My bad.

-And then this is where they actually I'll show you guys here in a second where they arrested him.
+And then this is where they actually, I'll show you guys here in a second where they arrested him.

-Uh so this is the TMZ footage, okay?
+So this is the TMZ footage.

-This is Lolo's chicken and waffles.
+This is Lolo's Chicken and Waffles.

 This is the actual plaza right here.